kk7188048/zupay_assignment/README.md

 # ZuPay Blogging Platform
+# Due to My laptop ram issue i was not able to dockerize it
 ZuPay is a secure blogging platform built with FastAPI and MongoDB, allowing users to register, create, read, update, and delete their blogs.
 It also provides features such as tagging, following tags, and retrieving blogs based on tags.

 ## Features